© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa complex and Anglo-Saxon cemetery, Southwell is a scheduled monument protected by Historic England under reference 1003528.
 View the official record →

-Southwell Roman villa complex and Anglo-Saxon cemetery is a multi-period heritage site in Nottinghamshire combining evidence of Roman occupation and subsequent Anglo-Saxon burial activity.
+The Roman villa complex at Southwell in Nottinghamshire is a site of Romano-British settlement dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003528.

 Roman villa complex and Anglo-Saxon cemetery, Southwell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003528.